lmc2179/lmc2179.github.io/drafts/prediction_interval_conformal.md

 Black-box prediction intervals: Conformal inference in Python with MAPIE

-# Why are PIs useful?
-Real-life applications
+> All exact science is dominated by the idea of approximation.
+When a man tells you that he knows the exact truth about anything, you are safe in inferring that he is an inexact man.

+Bertrand Russell

+# Take off your point estimate blinders

+E[y | X] or P(y | X) isn't the end of the story

+Usually, using one number is false precision

 It's useful to make predictions about the range of plausible outcomes, since the average alone hides a lot of information [as we've seen previously](https://lmc2179.github.io/posts/distributional-effects.html)

+Some examples:
-prepare for the best or worst case
+* regression example: forecasting a range of revenues for next month's sales lets you prepare for both the best and worst cases

-Some ways of getting PIs
+* classification example: predicting a range of plausible diagnoses based on patient data lets you assess a range of treatment options and risks

+There are a few ways to generate prediction intervals that have already been covered here:
-Linear models, but they make strong assumptions: https://lmc2179.github.io/posts/confidence_prediction.html
+* Linear models, but they make strong assumptions: https://lmc2179.github.io/posts/confidence_prediction.html

-Quantile regression, though that's also a linear model: https://lmc2179.github.io/posts/quantreg_pi.html
+* Quantile regression, though that's also a linear model: https://lmc2179.github.io/posts/quantreg_pi.html

-what if we have a black box model? we often do, all the cool ones are. we have tools like [PDPs](https://lmc2179.github.io/posts/pdp.html) for analyzing black box models, even computing CIs, why not for making PIs from them
+what if we have a black box model? we often do, all the cool ones are. we have tools like [PDPs](https://lmc2179.github.io/posts/pdp.html) for analyzing black box models, even computing CIs with bootstrapping, why not for making PIs from them

 # The key idea in conformal inference: PIs in arbitrary spaces based where conformity=distance